ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ###Known Limitations
 Currently v2.x of Android SDK does not submit monitoring data.
 This is a work in progress and will be delivered in following months.
 If you’d like to continue receiving monitoring data in the service dashboard you can continue using the v1.x SDK.

+###Sound Configuration
+1. Create a folder named `raw` in the `res` directory of your android application and add the ringtone files to that folder.
+2. Specify the ringtone file name when you send notification from Bluemix Push dashboard.

+####2.0.1
+* Bug Fix - Including support for custom ringtone on receiving push notifications.

 ####2.0.0
 * Update references of core to 2.0.0
 * Several BMS core APIs have been updated, and those would not be compatible with previous versions.